isuPatches/android-wisefy/README.md

 *Supporting sub-directories can include*

-- callbacks -> Location of callback interfaces for async requests/responses
+- callbacks (public) -> Location of callback interfaces for async responses/requests
+- entities (public) -> Location of data classes for requests and responses
+- os (internal) - Organizational only directory
+  - adapters (internal) -> Location of the classes that convert requests and responses between the delegate and Android OS level APIs
-- converters -> Location of helpers to convert one data class to another
+  - converters (internal) -> Location of helpers to convert one data class to another
-- entities -> Location of data classes for requests and responses
-- impl -> Location of the implementation that talks to the Android operating system based on the device's SDK level
+  - apis (internal) -> Location of the API interfaces to talk to the Android OS
-- proxies -> Location of the proxy classes that delegates use to forward requests to appropriate SDK level APIs
+  - impls (internal) -> Location of the implementation for an API that talks to the Android OS

 ### Deprecations